-Anyone who has a drinking problem, and even those who don’t, have likely heard of Alcoholics Anonymous (AA).
+Anyone who has a drinking problem, and even those who don't, have likely heard of Alcoholics Anonymous (AA).
 However, hearing of something and knowing what it is are two different things.
 For that reason, many people still wonder what is Alcoholics Anonymous.
-Also, they typically want to know how they can join AA and how a 12-step addiction recovery program works.
+Also, they typically want to know how they can join an Alcoholics Anonymous program and how a 12-step addiction recovery program works.

 What Is Alcoholics Anonymous?